reepjyoti/Forensics-Tool-Hybrid-G-PRNU-Extractor/readme.txt

-This is an updated version including customization for the native PRNU extractor by Muammar based on the work by Lukas, Fridrich and Goljan.
+This is an updated Updated PRNU extractor (Lucas et al) based on the work of Muammar including customization for the native PRNU extractor

-Green channel PRNU extractor (G-PRNU)
-Customization for different sizes and interpolation methods Implementation of Li's PRNU enhancement
+Green channel PRNU extractor is being implemented along with Customization for different sizes and interpolation methods Also additionally, Li's PRNU enhancement is implemented.
+If enhnacement required uncomment 132-138 lines in lucasdigicamident.m

-If G-PRNU required, update the following lines as well: line 49 in lucasdigicamident.m line 39 in denoiseImages.m line 103-110 in run_lucasdigicamident.m
-For correlation: line 275,276 in run_lucasdigicamident.m
-size= 640 ;% size of GPRNU
-interpolation_method= 'nn' ; % interpolation_method (bc,bl,nn)

-greenPrnu = 1;           % (0) if normal PRNU required.
-(1) if G-PRNU required.
-Currently done only for mihcak. gprnu_size = 640;         %  size of the extracted G-PRNU (in px). default 0 to get un-resized GPRNU
-                         %  Give interpolation method in the next line if gprnu_size > 0
-                         %   ,num2str(gprnu_size),
-interpolation_method = 'bilinear'

-size= 640 ;% size of GPRNU
-interpolation_method= 'nn' ; % interpolation_method (bc,bl,nn)

  - REEPJYOTI DEKA
    Eurecom,
    deka@eurecom.fr

 Matlab Implementation of the Lucas etc al. (2006) algorithm for source camera identification using the PRNU signature of a digital image sensor